navikt/kafka-sandbox/README.md

    `no.nav.kafka.sandbox.measurements.MeasurementsConsumer#receive`.

-### Experiment: batch consumer error handling in Spring Kafka        <a name="spring-batch-error-1">
+### Experiment: default batch consumer error handling in Spring Kafka        <a name="spring-batch-error-1"/>

-*In general, for the following experiments, you should ensure the Spring Boot app is _stopped_ before following the instructions.*
+*For the following experiments, you should ensure the Spring Boot app is _stopped_ before following the instructions.*

+#### Thoughts about error handling

 Error handling is important in a distributed asynchronous world.
-It is often difficult to get right, both because the various error situations can be complex, but also hard to reproduce or picture in advance.
+It can be difficult to get right, both because the various error situations can be complex, but also hard to reproduce or picture in advance.
 The typical result of poor or ignored error handling is growing inconsistencies between data in various systems.
-In others words, things will eventually become inconsistent intead of consistent !
+In others words, things will _eventually_ become _inconsistent_ intead of _consistent_ !

+When you start tackling error handling, you should first have a very clear picture of the business requirements for your application.
+Is it acceptable to process a single record multiple times if batch errors occur ?
+Is it acceptable to lose records entirely ?

+There are several strategies that can be applied to error handling, and this guide only covers a small part of it, namely the core batch error handlers used by Spring Kafka consumers.
+Batch error handling is more difficult to get right than single message error handling, since errors typically affect more messages when they occur.

+Topics such as outbox pattern, integrating Kafka with transactions and dead letter topics are not covered here.

+#### On to experiment

 You can simulate failure to store events by adjusting the configuration property `measurements.event-store.failure-rate`.
-It is a floating point number between 0 and 1 which determines how often the store that the consumer saves events to should fail with an exception, triggering Spring Kafka error handling.
+It can either be a floating point number between 0 and 1 that determines how often the store that the consumer saves events to should fail, randomly distributed.
+Or it can be specified as `F/T`, where `F` is the number of failures that should occur in a series, and `T` is the total number of stores before the this pattern repeats.
+A failed store will cause an exception to be thrown which will trigger Spring kafka consumer error handling.

 You can also simulate bad messages by using `./clients.sh null-producer` or `./clients.sh string-producer "{bad-json"` (will cause deserialization failure